psychemedia/storytelling-notes/john_barleycorn.md

 it Bar.eyz-Corn were dead?

-ror as I abroad did waik, | heard 2 pitcous cry, And many a Man dif talk that BaiJey-Cory muſt Dyc ; His Enemies eucreaſe ſo faſt, at board and cke at Bed
+ror as I abroad did waik, | heard 2 pitcous cry, And many a Man dif talk that BaiJey-Cory muſt Dyc; His Enemies eucreaſe ſo faſt, at board and cke at Bed

 ae 74a s